ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorPointing3DModel.rst

 ISensorPointing3DModel
 ======================

-.. py:class:: ISensorPointing3DModel
+.. py:class:: ansys.stk.core.stkobjects.ISensorPointing3DModel

    object

    IAgSnPt3DModel Interface for a sensor with pointing along one of the available elements of a 3D model.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ISensorPointing3DModel

 Overview
 --------